Think about recreation before you retire in Costa Rica

 - Rotary Club

-- Clubs for golf, birdwatching, bridge, and other more common sports and hobbies.
+- Clubs for golf, birdwatching, bridge, and other more common sports and hobbies such as yoga.

-Now you know why I insisted with you having to learn as much Spanish as you can.
+Now you know why I insisted on you having to learn as much Spanish as you can.
 Once you can manage to communicate a bit in the Spanish language, you can become a member of many other clubs in Costa Rica.
-That way, you can practice your Spanish and at the same time enjoy the hobbies you prefer.
+That way, you can practise your Spanish and at the same time enjoy the hobbies you prefer.
 AND, you won’t get bored.

 Enjoy your retirement with lots of recreation.